nikitaoltyan/ML-SRCNN-Super-Resolution-Convolutional-Neural-Network/README.md

 ## PSNR Function <a name="psnr_function"></a>

 We can't estimate prediction of our model via loss or by eye, so we find a special function that can properly evaluate that result for us.
 It's called PSNR or Peak signal-to-noise ratio.
-That function helped us to know ratio between the maximum possible power of a signal (one monochrome channel) and the power of corrupting noise that affects the fidelity of its representation. **The higher PSNR –– the better.**
+That function helped us to know ratio between the maximum possible power of a signal (one monochrome channel) and the power of corrupting noise that affects the fidelity of its representation.

+dB (PSNR) is a special logarithmic value of the ratio of the maximum pixel value (in our single-channel case, this value is 1) to the root-mean-square error (the difference between the value of the predicted pixel with respect to Ground Truth). **The higher PSNR –– the better.**

+We thought it was a good idea to use this metric, because it is often used to evaluate image compression.

 More information about that parameter is avaialbe <a href="https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio">here</a>.